HOME CARE INSTRUCTIONS AFTER ORAL SURGERY

 A slight fever is common following oral surgery, and is not cause for concern.
 If safe for you to take, you may use plain aspirin, as directed on the bottle, to decrease fever.

-Dehydration, dizziness and fainting:
+Dehydration, Dizziness and Fainting:

 Some patients may experience dizziness after surgery, which may lead to fainting.
 This is commonly due to the inadequate intake of fluids.
 You are urged to drink at least 1-2 liters of fluids each day.
 It is best to drink a combination of water and fruit juices.